MarcusKyung/MarcusKyung/README.md

 # Welcome!  👋

 ## About Me:
-After graduating from the University of San Diego in 2017 and working in the marketing field for the past several years I am excited to be making a career change to the programming/tech field.
-My passion for end user-centric problem solving and technology led me to take the leap and enroll in the Epicodus full-stack development bootcamp with an anticipated graduation date of September 2023.
+After graduating from the University of San Diego in 2017 and working in the marketing field for the past several years I am excited to be making a career shift to the programming/tech field.
+My passion for user-centric problem solving and technology led me to take the leap and enroll in the Epicodus full-stack development bootcamp with an anticipated graduation date of September 2023.
 Over the course of this immerseive program I will learn and practice various programming languages and frameworks including JavaScript, C#, React, HTML, CSS, and more.
-Upon graduating I hope to apply my new skills in a developer role and look forward to bringing my background as a project manager to my future team/organization.
-In addition to programming I enjoy the
+Upon graduating I hope to apply my new skills in a developer role and look forward to bringing my background as a former project manager to my future team/organization.

-## About Epicodus:
-Epicodus is a PNW

 ## Languages & Technologies:
 - HTML 5